Skip to main content

 Endurance Exercise Improves cardiovascular health and mitochondrial efficiency.
 Can lead to a state of low energy availability if excessive.
 Moderate endurance exercise supports healthy SHBG levels.
 However, very high-volume or “chronic cardio” can sometimes elevate SHBG excessively.
 Most individuals for general health.
 Those with high SHBG should be mindful of overtraining.

-High-Intensity Interval Training (HIIT) combines elements of both and is exceptionally effective at improving in a time-efficient manner.
+High-Intensity Interval Training (HIIT) combines elements of both and is exceptionally effective at improving insulin sensitivity in a time-efficient manner.
 For many individuals, a program that combines resistance training two to three times per week with one or two HIIT sessions and regular low-intensity movement like walking creates a powerful, comprehensive signal for hormonal and metabolic health.

 Integrating Clinical Protocols with Lifestyle Changes